 He joined Euskaltel, S.A. in 1998, initially as Chief Financial officer and Controller (1998-2000), before becoming the Managing Director (2000-2011) and is currently the Chairman of the company.

-He is Deputy Chairman of BBK Fundación Bancaria, Board Member of ITP, Deputy Chairman of Orkestra-the Basque Competitiveness Institute, Board Member of the Association for Management Progress (APD)-North Zone, Member of the Board of the Novia Salcedo Foundation and Member of the Advisory Board of Mondragón Innovation & Knowledge (MIK), the Euskaltel, S.A. representative on the Board of the Guggenheim Museum Bilbao and the Innobasque representative on the Board of the Ikerbasque Foundation.
+He is Deputy Chairman of BBK Fundación Bancaria, Board Member of ITP, Deputy Chairman of Orkestra-the Basque Competitiveness Institute, Member of the Board of the Novia Salcedo Foundation and Member of the Advisory Board of Mondragón Innovation & Knowledge (MIK), the Euskaltel, S.A. representative on the Board of the Guggenheim Museum Bilbao.

 José María holds a degree in Electrical and Electronic Engineering and a Master's in Digital Communications from Monash University in Melbourne.
 He began his career as a telecommunications and technology consultant in Lincoln Scott International (Australia).
 In the last 30 years he has spent part of his career as a CEO in 16 different countries in Australia, Europe, Latin America and the United States.
 In 2018 he successfully took part in the acquisition of SQRRL and Briefcam by Amazon and Canon, respectively.
 In 2016 and 2017 he was a Board member and Vice-President of the Millicom Group and a Strategic Consultant for the Orange Group, in the transformation of European business units within fixed-mobile convergence.